rootgog/minimvc/README.md

 # MiniMVC

-MiniMVC is a lightweightsolution to bind javascript objects to DOM elements
+MiniMVC is a lightweight solution to bind javascript objects to DOM elements

 ## Get Started